palform/palform/packages/blog-docs/blog/2024-11-28-lead-gen-tips/index.md

 This article was written by Pal Kerecsenyi, Founder of [Palform](https://palform.app).
 Sign up for free now and get unlimited responses with the world's most secure form builder.

 Got any questions?
-Email hey@palform.app and we'll get an actual friendly human to help you.
+Email mail@support.palform.app and we'll get an actual friendly human to help you.